 First, make sure you have asked your questions and gotten them answered.
 Your mentor/discipler may not have all the answers, but hopefully he/she knows how to find them.
 There are frequently asked questions and concerns that are common to many people who are considering this change, and you have every right to go into this fully informed.

 One frequently asked question is, “What kind of a man or woman will I become as I work through this program?”
 Some ssa/ma/tx people do not want to become just another heterosexual man or woman.
-The answer is that God knows we are all unique.
+The answer is that God knows that we are all unique.
 Some will find heterosexual feelings becoming stronger over time and will want to marry someone of the opposite sex.
-Some will find happiness in being single and celibate, and believe I Corinthians 7 was written for them.
+Some will find happiness in being single and celibate.
+First Corinthians 7 was written for some.
 Such a life is also blessed.
 God has a unique calling for each individual who gives his/her life over to Him, and He will eventually show each person what that calling is (Ephesians 2:10).
 He will give them the gifts they need to carry out their calling (I Corinthians 12).

 Second, pray about it and ask God if He wants you in the program.
 If you have not sought God’s direction, do not expect a positive outcome.
 If you are not accustomed to praying, go ahead as best you can, because we all had to start somewhere.
 Your mentor/discipler can teach you this also.
 God will understand what you mean because He listens to our hearts.
 If we are ready to listen to Him and obey His will, He is ready to talk to us.